AristurtleDev/docs.monogame.github.io/articles/tutorials/building_2d_games/04_creating_a_class_library/index.md

 To add the class library using the MonoGame Game Library project template with the dotnet CLI, perform the following:

-1. Open a new Command Prompt or Terminal window in the same directory as the *MonoGameSnake.sln* solution file.
+1. Open a new Command Prompt or Terminal window in the same directory as the *DungeonSlime.sln* solution file.
 2. Enter the command `dotnet new mglib -n MonoGameLibrary` to create the project, placing it in a folder next to your game project.
-3. Enter the command `dotnet sln MonoGameSnake.sln add ./MonoGameLibrary/MonoGameLibrary.csproj` to add the newly created class library project to the *MonoGameSnake.sln* solution file.
+3. Enter the command `dotnet sln DungeonSlime.sln add ./MonoGameLibrary/MonoGameLibrary.csproj` to add the newly created class library project to the *DungeonSlime.sln* solution file.

 ---